-In the early '00s, Counterpush was cover band playing small bars for beer, pizza, and the occasional courtesy clap.
+In the early '00s, Counterpush was just a cover band playing small bars for beer, pizza, and the occasional courtesy clap.
 In 2004, they released the EP De Anima and continued to gig in the LA/OC area with huge aspirations.

 As is the case with many creative endeavors, Counterpush lost it's drive and fizzled.
 Have we heard the last of Counterpush?
-Or does this band—or any of its former members—have anything left for a second wind?
+Or does this band—or any of its former members—have anything left for a second verse?

 Stay tuned...
 In the meantime, feel free to browse the archives below.